FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 \subsubsection{\underline{A Numerical Example}}

-We now evaluate the results of the approximate NE takeover and the corresponding saddle-point value parameters presented in Corollary~\ref{cor:Approx_NE_Val_nD_FDC}, on a discrete-time two-dimensional linear time-invariant system (LTI) for a horizon length of $L=20$.
+We now evaluate the results of Corollary~\ref{cor:Approx_NE_Val_nD_FDC}, on a discrete-time two-dimensional linear time-invariant system (LTI) for a horizon length of $L=20$.
 The quadratic costs~\eqref{eq:ST_MV_cost_Q} are assumed to be fixed $\forall k \in \mathcal{K}$, and are given by:

 The system transition matrix $E_k = E$ and control matrices for the defender and adversary are given by: